 Lebanon Junction is a very small city located in the state of Kentucky.
 With a population of 1,795 people and just one neighborhood, Lebanon Junction is the 209th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Lebanon Junction is generally considered to be a blue-collar town.
-50.59% of the Lebanon Junction workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lebanon Junction, you'll notice that it is more blue-collar than most other communities in America.
+50.54% of Lebanon Junction’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lebanon Junction is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
-There are especially a lot of people living in Lebanon Junction who work in office and administrative support (17.08%), sales jobs (7.57%), and food service (4.97%).
+There are especially a lot of people living in Lebanon Junction who work in office and administrative support (16.91%), sales jobs (8.70%), and management occupations (7.62%).

 The people who call Lebanon Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon Junction residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lebanon Junction include Irish, German, English, Italian, and European.